-Green Card for Shaolin Kung Fu Master
+Green Card for Shaolin Kung Fu Master in 3 months

 Shaolin Kung Fu Master contacted my office to help him obtain his legal permanent resident status (green card) in the U.S. He was in the U.S. on P-3 visa, which is visa for artists and entertainers coming to the United States to participate in culturally unique events.
 After a consultation, I determined that the best way to get his legal permanent resident status was to apply under EB-1 category as an individual with extraordinary ability in martial arts, specifically Kung Fu.
 INA 203(b)(1)(A).
 The advantage of this category is that he can self-petition for his green card and does not need a job offer and a time-consuming labor certification from the Department of Labor (certifying that there are no U.S. workers able, willing, available, and qualified for the job).

 This type of petition must be filed with the U.S. Citizenship and Immigration Service (“USCIS”) accompanied by evidence that the applicant has sustained national or international acclaim and that his achievements have been recognized in the field of his expertise.
 Such evidence has to include evidence of a one-time achievement (that is, a major, internationally recognized award, e.g., Nobel Prize), or at least three of the following: